Join our list

 Ongoing once the sap stars running!

-To plan your stay in Explorers’ Edge, click here.
-For dining in Explorers’ Edge, click here.
+To plan your stay in the great Canadian wilderness, click here.
+For dining in the great Canadian wilderness, click here.
 For a list of additional events happening throughout the region, click here.

 Photo of sugar shack in Windermere, Ontario courtesy of Red Lion Workshop.